 GeneDx accepts most commercial insurance, Medicaid, and Medicare

-4 out of 5 patients who received GeneDx exome testing had a $0 out-of-pocket responsibility1
+Most GeneDx patients who received exome testing had $0 out-of-pocket responsibility for testing1

 We offer a Financial Assistance Program for those who qualify